Selen-Suyue/DSPv2/README.md

 where we use the multi-view images and head-cam depth, `pose_dict/merge_pose` is used for organize state and actions, which serves as a combination of
 `[chassis pose, torso pose, left arm pose, left gripper, right arm pose, right gripper, head pose]`.
 They are all relative pose to the chassis.
 The chassis's movement is based on the world frame, saved as the first 3 dimension in `joints_dict/joints_position_state`.
 You can ignore other data in hdf5.

 As for the point cloud projection, sampling in conventional methods, voxelization in DSPv2, are provided in [`dataset/preprocess_data.py.py`](dataset/preprocess_data.py).
 It also provides a function for calculating delta of chassis movement.
-Using [`dataset/preprocess_data.py.py`](dataset/preprocess_data.py) to process data is essential for accelerating training.
+Using [`dataset/preprocess_data.py.py`](dataset/preprocess_data.py) to process data is **essential for accelerating training**.

+We provide a dummy hdf5 data at [here](https://huggingface.co/datasets/Selen123/dummy-dspv2), you can refer its structure by [utils/hdf5_view.py](utils/hdf5_view.py).
+You can also process it by [`dataset/preprocess_data.py`](dataset/preprocess_data.py). **Note**: It may cause some pointcloud without points since it's dummy data.

 ### 🧑🏻‍💻 Training
 Before training, we recommend to calculate the 5%-95% min-max value of each task for normalization.
 For each task, just follow [`utils/minmax.py`](utils/minmax.py) and save the value in [`dataset/pose.json`](dataset/pose.json), named as `your_task_name`.
 Add `--task your_task_name` in `train.sh`.
 Then embark your training: